DYNA26: 27 April 2026. More info

 Need help selecting your licence?

 Unsure which Dyalog licence suits your needs?
-Our guided questionnaire will help you determine the most appropriate licence based on your intended use.
+Our guided questionnaire will help you to determine the most appropriate licence based on your intended use.
 Whether for personal learning, research, or commercial development, we’ll help you to make an informed choice.

 Karen Shaw

-Need help choosing a Deployment Licence?
+Need help choosing a Run-Time Licence?

 If you’re unsure which option is right for your application, we’re here to help.
 Email us at sales@dyalog.com, call +44 1256 830030, or send us a message to talk to our team.